Bata shoe factory: Background

 Bata Shoes was founded in 1894 by Tomáš Baťa in Zlín (then Austro-Hungarian Empire, today the Czech Republic).
 After the plea of a Tilbury clergyman to alleviate unemployment during the Great Depression and in part to overcome customs tariffs on foreign products, construction began in 1932 on the Bata shoe factory in East Tilbury.

 For the remaining years of the 20th century, the factory was an economic force in the Tilbury area.
-Designed by Czech architect, it created a unique model of a Company town in Britain.
+Designed by Czech architect, it created a unique model of a company town in Britain.
 Bata's vision was for a whole society, complete with worker housing, schools for their children, and entertainment.

 Architecture

 In 1933 the first "Bata houses" for workers were built, set among gardens in a chequerboard pattern, which were distinct from the more typical Victorian terraced housing in the area.
 The factory's architecture "predates" and "perhaps eclipses" other British examples of modernist architecture, such as Highpoint I or the Isokon building, according to The Guardian.

-Designed by Jan Kotěra and other Czech architects, the estate's buildings were constructed of welded steel columns, roof trusses and reinforced concrete walls - very different in style from the typical red-bricked and sloped-roofed terraces of London suburbs.
+Designed by František Lydie Gahura and other Czech architects, the estate's buildings were constructed of welded steel columns, roof trusses and reinforced concrete walls - very different in style from the typical red-bricked and sloped-roofed terraces of London suburbs.
 All the social needs of the workforce were met by the factory.
 What was known as "Bata-ville" had all the services of a normal town, including a theatre, sports facilities, hotel, restaurant, grocery and butcher shops, post office, and its own newspaper.

 The Czech architects František Lydie Gahura and Vladimír Karfík were among those who designed the buildings on the site.